 More About How We Discovered the Botnet on Our Network

 There was one unique aspect of our network that allowed us to see evidence of what was happening and to finally conclude that a Botnet was to blame.
 In those days we were using a Linksys router and our network was a broadband one provided by Time Warner.
 This was back in the days that Time Warner just basically brought the broadband connection to your house.
-Which is why I had asked the father of my son’s friend to teach me how to setup a network in our home.
+Most homes back then just had one computer connected to the internet.
+But our family loved computers and our kids had convinced us they each needed their own.
+Which is why I had asked the father of my son’s friend to teach me how to setup a WiFi network in our home.

-He had created a similar network in their home and by doing so it allowed several computers to be online at the same time using just the one broadband connection.
-Setting up the network involved placing a network card in each computer and placing a router between the cable company’s modem and our computers.
+This technology is commonly used today in most home networks…but back then it was pretty cutting edge stuff!
+He had created a WiFi network in their home which allowed several computers to be online at the same time using just one broadband connection.
+It seemed pretty miraculous to us at the time.
+Setting up the network involved placing a network card in each computer and then placing a router between the cable company’s modem and our computers.
 The router broadcast a wireless network that each computer could join for simultaneous internet use.

 Below is a screenshot showing DD-WRT’s Dashboard.
 The consultants who I showed this too were blown away by the amount and granularity of the information we had at our disposal.
 I spent hours pouring over management reports I accessed using the interface in this screenshot.
 I learned that at night there was a phenomenally high amount of network traffic…which was really odd given that almost everyone was generally asleep for much of that timeframe.
 Odder still was the high volume of network traffic when we weren’t even home!
 We generally took at least 2 family vacations back then…and it was shocking to us to see how much traffic occurred when literally no one was home.